 Hyperoptic, meanwhile, provide broadband fast enough to deal with any number of ultra HD Netflix streams, but anyone looking for more than broadband and phone is out of luck.

-It could be taken as a sign of supreme confidence on Hyperoptic's part - assuming that once we've experienced the kind of speed they can offer, we'll never go back.
+It could be taken as a sign of supreme confidence on the provider's part - assuming that once we've experienced the kind of speed they can offer, we'll never go back.

 Having shown just how competitive even ultrafast broadband providers can be, it's time to return to the initial issue for most of us: availability.

-Since they connected their first building in London in 2011, the ISP have extended their network to cover more than 100,000 residential properties in over 1,000 buildings in 14 cities.
+Since they connected their first building in London in 2011, the ISP have extended their network to cover well over 100,000 residential properties in numerous high density buildings in 20 cities.